 SCMVAP 14.1 Adhere to the flood proofing, flood protection requirements, and Flood Management Review requirements of Riverside County Ordinance No. 458 Regulating Flood Hazard Areas.
 SCMVAP 14.2 Require that proposed development projects that are subject to flood hazards, surface ponding, high erosion potential or sheet flow be submitted to the Riverside County Flood Control and Water Conservation District for review.

-SCMVAP 14.3 When possible, create flood control projects that maxim ize multi-re ecreation nal use a and water recharge.

-SCMVAP 14.4 Protect life and property from the hazards of potential dam failures and flood events through adherence to the Flood and Inundation Hazards section of the General Plan Safety Element.
+SCMVAP 14.3 When possible, create flood control projects that maximize multi-recreational use and water recharge.
+SCMVAP 14.4 Protect life and property from the hazards of flood events through adherence to the policies identified in the Flood and Inundation Hazards Abatement section of the General Plan Safety Element.

+Wildland Fire Hazard

+The majority of the plan area is not subject to wildland fire hazards, but many of the areas in the hills are subject to a moderate to high risk of wildland fires.
+Methods to address this hazard include such techniques as avoidance of building in high-risk areas, creating setbacks that buffer development from hazard areas, maintaining brush clearance to reduce potential fuel, establishing low fuel landscaping, and utilizing fire-resistant building techniques.
+In still other cases, safety-oriented organizations such as Fire Safe can provide assistance in educating the public and promoting practices that contribute to improved public safety.
+Refer to Figure 10 Figure 10, Fire Hazard Severity Zone.